parhelia512/DanglingLang/README.md

 * Main logic operators (and, or, not);
 * Functions, with simple recursion (that is, not mutual);
 * Possibility to reference other "Dangling" executables;
-* A small GUI to quickly work with the compiler.
+* A small GUI (based on ScintillaNET) to quickly work with the compiler;
+* C-like comments.

 ### Data types